HLTH SC 1005 - Principles of Human Health and Disease

 Assessment DetailTheory exams (3 x 20% = 60%)

-To promote progressive learning and review of the material presented in lectures, 3 online quizzes will be released during the semester (the timing of which will be indicated on the course timetable on MyUni).
-One week prior to the quiz deadline the questions will be released to enable students to research and prepare their answers.
+To promote progressive learning and review of the material presented in lectures, online quizzes will be released during the semester (the timing of which will be indicated on the course timetable on MyUni).

 Tutorial activities have been designed to promote understanding of the concepts covered in each themed lecture block.
-Students will be encouraged to submit tutorial assessments for all 6 tutorials, with their 4 highest tutorial marks contributing to their overall course grade.
+Students will be required to submit tutorial assessments for all 6 tutorials.

 SubmissionOn-line quiz materials will be made available on MyUni at least one week in advance of the quiz deadline.
 Late submissions are not accepted and will receive no score.
 Extensions or supplemental assessments will not be provided for on-line quizzes unless there are exceptional extenuating circumstances (at the discretion of the course coordinator).